-Random interviews with 12 staff members and 10 random Offenders indicated no cause for concern with retaliation.
-The auditor interviewed the PREA Compliance Manager, 1 Offender that previously reported sexual abuse, and 0 Offenders identified as high risk for sexual victimization, and no interviews indicated retaliation concerns.
+Random interviews with 12 staff members and 10 random offenders indicated no cause for concern with retaliation.
+The auditor interviewed the PREA Compliance Manager, 1 offender that previously reported sexual abuse, no offenders were identified as high risk for sexual victimization, and no interviews indicated retaliation concerns.
 The facility reported no allegations of retaliation in the past 12 months, and the classification files had no substantiated documented 90-day reviews.
 The auditor reviewed the Retaliation Monitoring Forms for unsubstantiated allegations and determined an evaluation is recommended to be conducted every 30 days.

-Conclusion: The Caldwell CC has an agency policy protecting all Offenders and staff who report abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation.
-This extends from retaliation from Offenders or staff and includes the monitoring of Offenders and staff following a report, and the agency response to the suspected retaliation.
+Conclusion: The Wilkes CC has an agency policy protecting all Offenders and staff who report abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation.
+This extends from retaliation from offenders or staff and includes the monitoring of offenders and staff following a report, and the agency response to the suspected retaliation.
 The auditor reviewed documentation and interviews to support these findings and the auditor finds the facility has met the provisions of this standard with compliance.
 No further action is required.

 115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.68 Analysis The following evidence was analyzed in making compliance determinations: Documents: 1.
-Caldwell CC Pre-Audit Questionnaire responses 2.
+Wilkes CC Pre-Audit Questionnaire responses 2.
 Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual harassment Policy, pages 15-16, August 12, 2019 3.
 NCDPS, Risk to Sexual Victimization and Abusiveness Screening Guide, pages 1-15, March 17, 2016 4.
 NCDPS, Mental Health Screening Inventory, Offender Population Unified System (OPUS), page 1 5.
 NCDPS, Screening for risk of Sexual Victimization and Abusiveness: PREA Standards 115.41 and 115.42 Guidelines Memo 6.
 NCPDS, Diagnostic Policy Update Memo, pages 1-2, October 9, 2013 7.
 Health Services Policy and Procedures Manual, TXI-13, Care and Treatment of Patient, Education, and Management of Disorders of Gender Dysphoria, pages 1-3, October 2014 8.
 Screening Review for High-Risk Victims and Abusers Document, pages 1-10, created September 6, 2019 Interviews: 1.
 Facility Warden 2.
-1 Staff Supervising Segregated Housing 3.
+0 Staff Supervising Segregated Housing 3.
 0 Offenders in Segregated Housing Site Review Observations: 1.
-Reviewed records and documentation of housing assignments of Offenders who alleged to have suffered sexual abuse.
-2.Documentation of in-cell and out- of-cell programs, privileges, education, and work opportunities for Offenders in segregated housing.
-3. Reviewed if the facility restricts access to programs, privileges, education, or work opportunities.
-4. Reviewed records for length of placement in segregated housing for those who alleged to have suffered sexual abuse.
-5. Reviewed records indicating Offenders are placed in involuntary segregated housing for a period that does not ordinarily exceed 30 days.
-6. Reviewed Case files of Offenders who alleged to have suffered sexual abuse held in involuntary segregated housing in the past 12 months.
+Reviewed records and documentation of housing assignments of offenders who alleged to have suffered sexual abuse.
+2. Reviewed if the facility restricts access to programs, privileges, education, or work opportunities.
 Findings (By Provision): 115.68 (a) Agency policy 3400, Chapter F, page 15 clearly defines the information within this standard.
 Offenders at high risk of sexual victimization shall not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and there are no other alternative means of separation.
-The Offender will not be held for more than 24 hours to complete the assessment.
-Adherence to the guidelines set forth in policy 3400, page 15 of this procedure's manual shall occur when Offenders are at a high risk for sexual victimization or Offenders who have alleged sexual abuse are involuntarily placed into Protective Custody (PC) after a determination has been made that no other available alternative means of separation exist from abusers.
+The offender will not be held for more than 24 hours to complete the assessment.
+Adherence to the guidelines set forth in policy 3400, page 15 of this procedure's manual shall occur when offenders are at a high risk for sexual victimization or offenders who have alleged sexual abuse are involuntarily placed into Protective Custody (PC) after a determination has been made that no other available alternative means of separation exist from abusers.
 An administrative hearing shall be conducted as outlined below.
-When an Offender is placed into involuntary Administrative Custody (AC) due to high risk for sexual victimization or after allegedly suffering sexual abuse, the hearing shall take place within 24 hours of placement or the next business day.
-The reason(s) for the Offender's AC confinement must be explained to the Offender in writing and the Offender must be provided with the Administrative Segregation Form.
-When an Offender is placed into involuntary segregation due to high risk for sexual victimization or after allegedly suffering sexual abuse, the form must articulate:
+When an offender is placed into involuntary Administrative Custody (AC) due to high risk for sexual victimization or after allegedly suffering sexual abuse, the hearing shall take place within 24 hours of placement or the next business day.
+The reason(s) for the offender's AC confinement must be explained to the offender in writing and the offender must be provided with the victimization or after allegedly suffering sexual abuse, the form must articulate: